-Guess is a specialty retailer that designs, markets, distributes and licenses one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women and children.
+Guess is a specialty retailer that designs, markets, distributes, and licenses one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women, and children.
 Some of the company's most popular brands include GUESS, G by GUESS, and MARCIANO.
-Guess' core customers are style conscious customers between the ages of 18 and 32.
-At the end of 2011, the company had 504 directly operated stores in North America alone.
+Guess's core customers are style conscious customers between the ages of 18 and 32.
+At the end of 2014, the company had 481 directly operated stores in North America alone.
 The company also has a large footprint in Southern Europe and is rapidly expanding distribution in Northern and Eastern Europe and Asia.

 Europe Segment is the largest contributor to the company's stock price

 The European division includes retail as well as wholesale operations.
 Revenues for the division have increased from $538 million in 2007 to $1,011 million in 2011.
-Based on the company's expansion plans in Northern Europe offset by the weak macroeconomic conditions in the region, we estimate revenues for the division to reach $1.07 billion by the end of the Trefis forecast period.
+Although they came down to $825 million in 2014, they still remained the second largest contributors to the revenues.
+Based on the company's expansion plans in Northern Europe offset by the weak macroeconomic conditions in the region, we estimate revenues for the division to reach $942 million by the end of the Trefis forecast period.

 How Does Trefis Modelling Work?